NEW: Victims were two students, a staff member and a contract worker, sheriff says

 Warnke said the bomb squad was called as a precaution because the suspect carried a backpack.

-“Events like this happen elsewhere, but not at UC Merced, which may be still small in student body but large in its sense of community — yet, it has happened,” Chancellor Dorothy Leland said in a statement on the school webpage.
-She said the injuries were not believed to be life-threatening.
+“Events like this happen elsewhere, but not at UC Merced, which may be still small in student body but large in its sense of community – yet, it has happened,” Chancellor Dorothy Leland said in a statement on the school website.
+She said the injuries to stabbing victims were not believed to be life-threatening.

 Merced is about 130 miles southeast of San Francisco.